-2018 Fantasy Football Draft Prep: What happened in Week 1 of the preseason?
+2018 Fantasy Football Draft Prep: Preseason Week 1 instant reactions

 Dave Richard breaks down what he saw in Week 1 of the preseason, and what you need to know.